emer/emergent/elog/README.md

 ## Error by Input Category

 This item creates a tensor column that records the average error for each category of input stimulus (e.g., for images from object categories), using the `split.GroupBy` function for `etable`.
-The `IdxView` function (see also `NamedIdxView`) automatically manages the `etable.IdxView` indexed view onto a log table, which is used for all aggregation and further analysis of data, so that you can efficiently analyze filtered subsets of the original data.
+The `IndexView` function (see also `NamedIndexView`) automatically manages the `etable.IndexView` indexed view onto a log table, which is used for all aggregation and further analysis of data, so that you can efficiently analyze filtered subsets of the original data.

 ```Go
     ss.Logs.AddItem(&elog.Item{